What to do in Summer in Iceland

 Go Road-Tripping

 Summer is the best time of year to travel around Iceland, and there’s one major ring-road navigating the entire island – Route 1.
 Along this route, you can stop at cascading waterfalls, trek in the mountains and glaciers (yes, they are still present in summer!), and venture to beaches and fjords.
 Some highlights include a walk to Fjadrargljufur Canyon, with its volcanic craters and lava fields, and a leisurely hike to Gullfoss Waterfall.
 Make sure to visit Borganes for its museums, coastal hiking, whale watching, and hot springs.
-This Golden Circle & Secret Lagoon tour is just the ticket for a perfect summer road trip.
+For the ultimate roadtrip, we recommend our 8 Day Iceland Tour Package which will seamlessly take you to all the best spots along the Golden Circle and the rest of the country.

 Discover Wildlife

 Iceland boasts one of the largest puffin colonies in the entire world!
 Summer is the perfect time to spot these playful creatures – especially around the West Fjords.
 Over 85 species of birds are seen regularly on the island, including the arctic tern, tufted duck, and common eider.
 For wildlife enthusiasts, a trip to the countryside to admire majestic Icelandic horses is a must.
 These diminutive horses are curious and intelligent in their mannerisms.
 They were once used to transport farm produce to trading posts throughout Iceland, but today, they graciously offer spectacular horseback riding opportunities across scenic landscapes.
-Our Golden Circle & Horse Riding tour is the perfect way to get up close and personal with Icelandic horses.
 To the north of the island, whale watching is a popular pastime, either from the shore or via boat trip.
-Try out this whale watching tour for the perfect Icelandic summer trip.

 Hike the Highlands

 Iceland has challenging landscapes that appeal to hiking enthusiasts of varying levels.
 All regions offer unique trails for beginners, intermediates, and seasoned hikers alike.
 Laugavegur is a popular destination in the southern highlands, and takes between 3-5 days to traverse.
 The scenery is spectacular – with lava fields, volcanoes, glaciers, forests, and natural hot springs to navigate along the way.
 If you’re planning a longer hike, the Iceland Tourist Board offers mountain huts to stay in throughout your journey.
 There are also plenty of shorter hikes available, like the other-worldly Hverfjall Crater Rim Trail, the desolate Landmannalaugar Loop, and the scenic Thorsmork Panorama.
-Our Southern Iceland tour makes exploring the area easy.
+Our 7 Day Reykjavik and Southern Iceland Tour Package makes exploring the area easy.

 Enjoy Festivals